cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 Removing Dependencies
 ---------------------

-The project tool does at the moment not support the removal of previously added dependencies.
+``basisproject`` does at the moment not support the removal of previously added dependencies.
 Therefore, please edit the ``BasisProject.cmake`` file manually and simply remove all CMake code referring to the particular package you do no longer require or use.